-Granted, if you haven't used a Sony mirrorless before or are not quite as familiar with its menus and user interface, it might be worth taking it out for a few practice shoots.
-Don't be intimidated by the menu; there may be a lot in it, but it's honestly very easy to master.
+Granted, if you haven't used a Sony mirrorless before or are not quite as familiar with its menus and user interface, it might be worth taking it out for a few practice shots.
+Don't be intimidated by the menu; there may be a lot in it, but it's honestly straightforward.

-On the other hand, if you are a Sony user, it should be a breeze as it uses Sony's new color-coded main menu, albeit with just a bit of difference in the order the settings are in.
+On the other hand, if you are a Sony user, the A73's menu should be familiar, as it uses Sony's new color-coded main menu, albeit with just a bit of difference in the settings order.

 Besides the Main Menu, the Sony a7 III also has a Function Menu, quickly accessed using the Fn button above the wheel, and the My Menu, which is the sixth tab in the Main Menu.
 Both are customizable, the Function Menu containing 12 slots you can use for 12 of your most used items/features.

 As for the display, the a7 III has a 2359K-dot XGA OLED Tru-Finder EVF, which offers excellent image reproduction and great visibility, and a 922K-dot LCD touchscreen that tilts up to 107 degrees up and 41 degrees down so you can push past your standard reachable angles and get new perspectives.

 Unfortunately, the touchscreen function is limited to setting focus.
 But while it might be helpful to get more use out of it--menu operation, for example--it isn't essential in our opinion.
 Call us old-fashioned, but we're so used to using the navigation wheel and buttons, we'd probably forget using the touchpad to control the menu even if it was available.